-A. Incident Billings:

-1. When the State of Mississippi is the supporting agency operating under a mission assignment or sub-tasking from the ESF Primary Agency and the incident is within the State of Mississippi, the State of Mississippi will bill the ESF Primary Agency.
-When the State of Mississippi is the supporting agency and the incident is outside the State of Mississippi's jurisdiction, the State of Mississippi will bill the ESF Primary Agency.
+- A. Incident Billings: - When State is the supporting agency operating under a mission assignment or sub-tasking from the ESF Primary Agency and the incident is within the State, the State will bill the ESF Primary Agency.
+When the State is the supporting agency and the incident is outside the State's jurisdiction, the State will bill the ESF Primary Agency.